resemble-ai/chatterbox/README.md

 _Made with ♥️ by <a href="https://resemble.ai" target="_blank"><img width="100" alt="resemble-logo-horizontal" src="https://github.com/user-attachments/assets/35cf756b-3506-4943-9c72-c05ddfa4e525" /></a>

-We're excited to introduce Chatterbox, [Resemble AI's](https://resemble.ai) first production-grade open source text-to-speech (TTS) model.
+We're excited to introduce Chatterbox, [Resemble AI's](https://resemble.ai) first production-grade open-source text-to-speech (TTS) model.
 Licensed under MIT, Chatterbox has been benchmarked against leading closed-source systems like ElevenLabs, and is consistently preferred in side-by-side evaluations.

 Whether you're working on memes, videos, games, or AI agents, Chatterbox brings your content to life.
 It's also the first open source TTS model to support **emotion exaggeration control**, a powerful feature that makes your voices stand out.
 Try it now on our [Hugging Face Gradio app.](https://huggingface.co/spaces/ResembleAI/Chatterbox)